smomara/smomara/README.md

 I'm a Software Engineer Intern, Computer Science Student, and Student-Athlete constantly learning and building.

+I have an interest in math and AI.
+I enjoy solving problems with tech.

 I parimarily use Python, C++, C, JavaScript, and Django, but I have experience with a wide range of technologies.

 I am currently learning computer networks, operating systems, graph theory, and full-stack development.